WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/window_template.md

 Now we've got a complete window document.
 But what we really want is a window template, so we can easily create new documents that reuse the layout.
 Creating the template

-Make a copy of the RML file and call it `template.rml`.
+Make a copy of the HTML file and call it `template.rml`.
 To change it from a document into a template, change the top `<rml>` tag to `<template>`.
 The `<template>` tag needs a couple of bits of information; the name of the template, set by the `name` attribute, and the ID of the element where the document's content should go, set by the 'content' attribute.
 The final tag should look like:

 ```html
 <template name="window" content="content">